Bone Symphony

-Bone Symphony were a short-lived synthpop / new wave active in the early 1980s.
+Bone Symphony was an American synthpop / new wave active in the early 1980s.
 The group consisted of Scott Wilk on lead vocals and synthesizer, Marc Levinthal (guitar, bass synthesizer and sequencer, drum machine, 808 programming) and keyboard artist Jacob Magnusson.
 All band members played synthesizer keyboards.
 They were signed to Capitol Records and released only one record, Bone Symphony EP, in 1983.

 They are most famous for their song "One Foot in Front of the Other" which appeared in the films Revenge of the Nerds and Ted 2, an episode of Family Guy, Good Girls and New Girl.